jake0326/Organized-File-Setup/README.md

-# Halloween
+# Organized Repository
-This website is information about Halloween
+This repository is organized where everything can go